 T2305 - Tiny Queens Passive House

-Originally built in 1945, this two story brick townhouse is currently in construction.
-Once complete, it will represent our least material intensive intervention to date to turn an existing building into a certified Passive House.
+Originally built in 1945, this two story brick townhouse represents our least material intensive intervention to date to turn an existing building into a certified Passive House.

-We are focusing on deconstruction, rather than demolition, where materials will be carefully separated by type and sent to new homes.
-Thus ensuring that everything will be upcycled for additional use, rather than going to landfill.
+We are focused on deconstruction, rather than demolition; materials were carefully separated by type and sent to new homes.
+Thus ensuring that everything was upcycled or downcycled for additional use, rather than going to landfill.

-The house will be completely electrified and will receive a new solar canopy by Brooklyn Solarworks on the rooftop.
-Teaming up with the new Passive House envelope, this will render it Net Positive, with the solar array providing more than enough energy to cover the significantly reduced heating and cooling loads of the building, in addition to heating water, cooking with an induction stovetop and charging an electric vehicle.
+The house was completely electrified and recieved a new solar canopy by Brooklyn Solarworks on the rooftop.
+Teaming up with the new Passive House envelope, this renders it Net Positive, with the solar array providing more than enough energy to cover the significantly reduced heating and cooling loads of the building, in addition to heating water, cooking with an induction stovetop and charging an electric vehicle.

-Existing openings in the masonry facade previously used for through-wall air conditioning units are being used for the new ERV system, and a checkerboard brick infill pattern will pay tribute for all exterior changes in the building facade.
+Existing openings in the masonry facade previously used for through-wall air conditioning units were used for the new ERV system, and a checkerboard brick infill pattern pays tribute for all exterior changes in the building facade.

-All south facing openings will receive new operable exterior shades by Hella to keep the hot summer sun out before it can heat up the house.
+All south facing openings received new operable exterior shades by Hella to keep the hot summer sun out before it can heat up the house.

 The material palette for the retrofit is made up of natural materials, which include a lime and sand-based plaster layer forming the initial natural vapor retarder on the interior, while ensuring the porous masonry wall can breathe and dry-out.

-Linoleum - a completely natural floor covering made of solidified linseed oil, pine resin and sawdust - will provide the new softer finish underfoot in the kitchen, and porcelain slabs will be used for the kitchen countertops and backsplash.
-Black tile removed from the bathroom will form the basis of a new terrazzo floor in the entry vestibule, and linseed oil based paint will be used throughout as the final finish layer on the walls.
+Linoleum - a completely natural floor covering made of solidified linseed oil, pine resin and sawdust - provides the new softer finish underfoot in the kitchen, and porcelain slabs are used for the kitchen countertops and backsplash.
 Of course the palette includes abundant carbon storing wood, sourced reclaimed whenever possible.

 Architect: CO Adaptive